Man pleads guilty to hacking into police, town accounts

 CONCORD, N.H.
 (AP) - A man has pleaded guilty in federal court to hacking into computer accounts for a New Hampshire town’s police department and offices, and a drug treatment center.

-The U.S. Attorney’s office said Wednesday that Wayne Kenney, 31, of Hooksett, was arrested by an Auburn police officer in 2015 on a heroin possession charge.
+The U.S. Attorney’s office said Wednesday that Wayne Kenney Jr., 31, of Hooksett, was arrested by an Auburn police officer in 2015 on a heroin possession charge.
 He was required to attend drug counseling at the Farnum Center in Manchester.

-That year, Kenney “engaged in a retributive course of action” that involved hacking into the computer accounts, prosecutors said.
+That year, Kenney “engaged in a retributive course of action” that involved hacking into the computer accounts, prosecutors said in a news release.
 He deployed malicious “keylogging” software, stole employees’ log-in credentials and defaced their accounts.
 He also created pop-up messages to “pray for the death” of the officer who arrested him, prosecutors said.

 Kenney also disabled a Farnum Center link that would have provided website visitors access to information about alcohol and drug treatment assistance.
 He also changed their 24-hour emergency drug hotline phone number so that anyone calling for help would be re-routed to a number associated with adult entertainment services, prosecutors said.

+“The events giving rise to this case happened over five years ago,” his attorney, Amy Spencer, said Thursday.
+“My client was going through some very difficult personal issues at that time that he has since successfully worked very hard to overcome.
+He is remorseful for his actions, is taking responsibility for them, and is a different person now than he was at that time.”

-Kenney pleaded guilty to unauthorized access to a computer and damage to protected computers.
-He’s scheduled to be sentenced on March 2, 2021.
-A message was left for his attorney.
+He pleaded guilty to unauthorized access to a computer and damage to protected computers and is scheduled to be sentenced on March 2, 2021.

 Sign up for Daily Newsletters